otrv4/otrv4/otrv4.md

   only one MPI is given as input, this field is simply omitted.
 ```

-### SMPv2 messages

-SMPv2 messages are sent as TLVs in data messages.
-For backwards compatibility
-with SMP version 1, the TLV type for SMPv2 messages start at 10 (decimal).

-#### SMPv2 Abort message

-A SMP abort message is a type 10 TLV with no data.

-#### SMPv2 message 1
+#### SMP message 1Q

-SMP message 1 is sent by Alice to begin a DH exchange to determine two new
+SMP message 1Q is sent by Alice to begin a DH exchange to determine two new
 generators, `g2` and `g3`.
 A valid  SMP message 1 is generated as follows:

 1. Determine her secret input `x`, which is to be compared to Bob's secret `y`, as specified in the "Secret Information" section.